victoria-klein/victoria-klein.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the Department of Mathematics at Imperial College London.
 I am a student in the [EPSRC CDT for Mathematics of Random Systems](https://www.randomsystems-cdt.ac.uk/).
+I am currently in the writing up stages of my PhD, finishing this year.

 My research focuses on using invariant theory and more generally algebra in machine learning architectures for problems involving systems that exhibit certain symmetries or equivariance.